Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 When calling an overloaded method, Java gives priority to the child argument over the parent argument.

 <h2>advantages of method Overloading</h2>
-Readability and Reusability: Enhances code clarity and promotes reusability by using the same method name for different functionalities.
+Readability and Reusability: Enhances code clarity and promotes reusability by using the same method name for different functionalities.<br>
-Reduced Complexity: Simplifies code by eliminating the need for distinct method names, making program logic easier to manage.
+Reduced Complexity: Simplifies code by eliminating the need for distinct method names, making program logic easier to manage.<br>
-Efficient Execution: Implementations to specific scenarios, enabling efficient task execution.
+Efficient Execution: Implementations to specific scenarios, enabling efficient task execution.<br>
-Flexible Access: Allows accessing methods with slight variations in arguments and types, enhancing flexibility.
+Flexible Access: Allows accessing methods with slight variations in arguments and types, enhancing flexibility.<br>
-Diverse Initialization: Extends to constructors, enabling diverse object initialization, and enhancing object creation flexibility
+Diverse Initialization: Extends to constructors, enabling diverse object initialization, and enhancing object creation flexibility<br>